sneas/frontend-dev-assignment/README.md

     - apply suggestion and hide suggestion box on mouse click (+)
     - display scroll in drop-down whenever needed (-)
 * Basically, the suggestion box mocks Google Chrome's autosuggestor
+* A new library was emerged: https://github.com/sneas/react-event-param.
+  You can find it's usage in `SuggestionBox` component

 ## de Bijenkorf Frontend Dev assignment